integrated-ethics/web/content/progressive-approach.md

 of the course.
 A faculty member who presents the material under duress can influence students negatively.

-2. Recognize that you, as a professor, are presenting material that is interdisciplinary in nature.
+2. Recognize that you are presenting material that is interdisciplinary in nature.

     While you are the content (computer, statistics,